denten-books/plain-text/6-conclusion.md

 people, texts, and technologies.
-In such cases, astute readers often reach for Jakob von Uexküll's *A Foray into the Worlds of Animals and Humans* to draw on his notion of perceptual worlds [*umwelten*].[^ln3-umwelten] In his forays, Uexküll saw our world from many alien perspectives: that of a sea urchin, pea weevil, and ichneumon wasp.
-The biologist's task, Uexküll believed, is to imagine alien life forms.
+In such cases, astute readers often reach for Jakob von Uexküll's *A Foray into the Worlds of Animals and Humans* to draw on his notion of perceptual worlds [*umwelten*].[^ln3-umwelten] In his forays, Uexküll saw our world from the perspectives of sea urchins, pea weevils, and ichneumon wasps.
+The biologist's task, Uexküll believed, is to imagine such alien life forms.
 The tick should not considered yet another rule-based machine, Uexküll wrote, but a concious "operator" [@uexkull_foray_2010, 44-53].
 Consequently, he insisted on the ultimate subjectivity of perceptual experience.
-The tick carries with it its own sense of time and space, which the biologist recovers in thick description of its perceptual apparatus.
+A tick projects its own sense of time and space onto the world, which the biologist recovers in thick description of the animal's perceptual apparatus.

 Uexküll was also a pioneer of systems theory, advancing an organism-based model of meaning making.
 An oak tree's canopy, he wrote, acts in unison with